ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 ## Interesting points to note with setup:

 - Like Greengrass; Amazon RTOS needs to be downloaded from AWS and you have a choice of integrated development environments or standalone software
-- The required setup is in :`<BASE_FOLDER>/demos/common/tools/aws_config_quick_start/configure.json` and this is where you configure the IoT endpoint and WiFi connectivity
+- The required setup is in: `<BASE_FOLDER>/demos/common/tools/aws_config_quick_start/configure.json` and this is where you configure the IoT endpoint and WiFi connectivity
 - Just as the certificate and private keys were transferred onto Greengrass we must also provide them to the RTOS setup and update the file in `<BASE_FOLDER>\demos\common\include\aws_clientcredential_keys.h`

 AWS FreeRTOS documentation provides good setup guides but does not provide many answers about development aspects of RTOS.
 There is an assumption that you know what you are doing programming the device with RTOS.
 A few pointers in this direct would be nice.